Payroll for Nonprofits: An Easy Guide for Employers

 Payroll Taxes & Withholding for Nonprofit Organizations

-- Local income tax: Some localities, like New York City, charge their own tax outside of the state income tax.
+Some localities, like New York City, charge their own tax outside of the state income tax.
 You will need to check your state and local laws to verify how much you need to withhold.

-- Workers’ compensation: Nonprofits are required to comply with state workers’ comp laws.
-This ensures that your organization is covered if an employee suffers injury or death as a result of work performed on the job.
-Rates depend on position, claim history, and other factors.
-Many payroll services offer pay-as-you-go workers’ compensation coverage tied in with payroll.
+Nonprofits are required to comply with state workers’ comp laws.
+This ensures that your organization is covered if an employee suffers illness, injury, or death as a result of work performed on the job.

 If your organization is a 501(c)(3), it’s automatically exempt from FUTA taxes.
 However, you are still subject to the requirements of your state unemployment tax program.

-Federal law does give you the choice to opt out of paying into the state unemployment tax program and reimburse the state only for unemployment claims paid out to former employees.
+Federal law does give nonprofits the choice to opt out of paying into the state unemployment tax program and reimburse the state only for unemployment claims paid out to former employees.
 This could save your organization a significant amount of money if you’ve had little to no unemployment claims in the past.
 Many nonprofits pay more in taxes than the state pays for its claims.

 A major disadvantage to choosing the reimbursement option is that you don’t know for certain how much your unemployment claims will be.
 It’s possible to underestimate the total claims that will be made, and you could face a large, unexpected tax bill for the period.